-- Bounty commenced detailed planning to re-commence oil production in PL 2 Alton in 2022/2023 initially by producing oil from the Alton Evergreen Reservoirs. - Bounty continued work on the Well Integrity Management System and undertook compliance monitoring. - At PL 2 Alton Bounty group holds; developed reserves of 167,000 bbls of recoverable oil in the early Triassic age Basal Evergreen reservoir plus a potential 1.136 million bbls of 2P reserves located in the three sands of the Boxvale/Evergreen Formations.
-In terms of oil reserves and resources PL 2 Alton is considered to be valued far in excess of the net value. - Bounty commenced detailed studies on exploiting proven oil in the Middle Triassic Showgrounds Formation below the main Evergreen Pool. - There is also an estimated recoverable resource of 186,000 bbls from P50 OOIP of 625,000 bbls in the Showgrounds Sandstone reservoir at the Eluanbrook Prospect within that part of PL 2 known as the Kooroon JV.
+- Bounty continued detailed planning to re-commence oil production from shut in wells in PL 2 Alton in 2023/2024 initially by producing oil from the Alton Evergreen Reservoirs. - Bounty continued work on the Well Integrity Management System and undertook compliance monitoring. - At PL 2 Alton Bounty group holds; developed reserves of 167,000 bbls of recoverable oil in the early Triassic age Basal Evergreen reservoir plus a potential 1.136 million bbls of 2P reserves located in the three sands of the Boxvale/Evergreen Formations.
+In terms of oil reserves and resources PL 2 Alton is considered to be valued far in excess of the net value. - Bounty commenced detailed studies on exploiting proven oil in the Middle Triassic Showgrounds Formation below the main Evergreen Pool. - There is also an estimated recoverable resource of 186,000 bbls from P50 OOIP of 625,000 bbls in the Showgrounds Sandstone reservoir at the Eluanbrook Prospect within that part of PL 2 Alton known as the Kooroon JV.

-Petroleum Lease 441 Downlands
+Petroleum Lease 441